Microsoft · MB-500

 Demand for Dynamics 365 Finance and Operations developers remains strong across industries including manufacturing, retail, healthcare, and financial services, driven by ongoing cloud ERP migrations and digital transformation initiatives.
 The MB-500, when paired with MB-300, creates the full Developer Associate credential that serves as a recognized qualifier on job postings globally.
 Compared to generic developer certifications, the highly specialized nature of this credential reduces competition while increasing value to employers running Dynamics 365 platforms.
 The annual free renewal model via Microsoft Learn also ensures certified professionals stay current with product updates without significant ongoing cost.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1002 questions.

 Explanation